 If you received a grant via the first round of the Self-Employment Income Support Scheme, you could be eligible for further funding through the second round of the scheme, beginning 17th August 2020.
 This second and final grant is taxable and worth 70% of a self-employed individual's, sole trader's or partnership's average monthly trading profits, with a cap of £6,750 in total.
 The eligibility criteria for the second grant will be the same as the first, with applicants required to prove their business has been adversely affected by COVID-19 since 14th July 2020.

 Self-Employment Income Support Scheme - Round two

 The government has announced its plan to extend the Self-Employment Income Support Scheme for self-employed individuals or partnerships whose trade continues to be impacted by COVID-19.
 Those eligible will be able to claim a second and final grant under the scheme in August 2020.
 This grant will be taxable and worth 70% of the applicant's average monthly trading profits for a three-month period.
 The grant will be paid out in single instalment, with a total cap of £6,570 per claim.
-The government will share further information about the second round of the Self-Employment Income Support Scheme's release on Sunday 12th June 2020, but in the meantime, you can read more about its plans here.
+The government will share further information about the second round of the Self-Employment Income Support Scheme's release shortly.
+Until then, you can read more about its plans here.

 Self Employment Income Support Scheme - Applications for round one to close on 13th July

 If you'd like to make a claim for the first round of the Self-Employment Income Support Scheme, for which you can claim 80% of your average monthly trading profits over a three-month period, you must submit a claim before Monday 13th July 2020.
 This grant is made in a single instalment, capped at £7,500 per claim.